LygutaKsusha/Project_Bee/README.md

 ## Configuration

-You can modify several parameters in the  [Config file]([your-project-name/tree/master/your-subfolder](https://github.com/LygutaKsusha/Project_Bee/blob/main/code/config.yaml)) file (enable or disable some parameters for playing around)
+You can modify several parameters in the [Config](https://github.com/LygutaKsusha/Project_Bee/blob/main/code/config.yaml) file (enable or disable some parameters for playing around)